stevemk14ebr/RETools/README.md

      * easy_nop: select and right click an assembly sequence to replace with 0x90 nops
      * flare-capa: find interesting functions in a binary
      * sigmaker: create and search for assembly patterns automatically in IDA
-     * HexRaysPyTools: C++ structure rebuilding tool, right click else conditions to swap if/then, much more.
+     * HexRaysPyTools (oopsmishap fork): C++ structure rebuilding tool, right click else conditions to swap if/then, much more.
+Fork includes new template build feature and fixes
      * IDAFuzzy: search plugin

  * SLib: